devfercastro/country-app-assessment/README.md

 # Country Info App - Assessment
 This repository contains the code for a full-stack JavaScript engineer assessment.
 The project is split into two sections: a Backend using Node.js and a Frontend using Next.js.
 The goal is to create a country information app that provides data such as country details, borders, population trends, and more.
+[Web preview of the project](https://country-app-frontend.vercel.app/) the backend is deployed on render, while the frontend on vercel.

 ## Table of Contents
 1. [Running the Project](#running-the-project)